FEATURED ACTIVITIES

 Penny Lane Schools adhere to the

 Illinois Early Learning Standards.
-“Standards are an essential first step for designing effective
+“Standards are an essential first step for designing effective preschool curricula since they represent an

-preschool curricula since they represent an agreed upon agenda for teaching and learning.
-The Illinois Early Learning Standards are
+agreed upon agenda for teaching and learning.
+The Illinois Early Learning Standards are excellent because they recognize the interconnectedness of emotional, social, cognitive,

-the whole child.
-Like all good standards, they should be used as the base for reflective teachers as they create learning experiences
+and physical development and learning — the whole child.
+Like all good standards, they should be used as the base for reflective teachers as they create learning experiences that

-that build on what children already know and capture their interest in learning.”
+build on what children already know and capture their interest in learning.”
 Barbara Bowman President Emeritus Erikson Institute.
+The standards are organized to parallel in content

-learning in Language Arts, Mathematics, Science, Social Science, Physical Development and Health, Fine Arts, Foreign Language, and
+the Illinois Learning Standards for K-12 education.
+Included are benchmarks for learning in Language Arts, Mathematics, Science, Social Science, Physical Development and

-• Complete a developmental survey to assess your child’s progress and view reports on your
+• Complete a developmental survey to assess your child’s progress and view reports on your child’s development.
+This survey also helps us to get a complete picture of

-and abilities, so that we can better support his/her learning here in the classroom.
+your child’s skills and abilities, so that we can better support his/her learning here in the classroom.

 • Get personalized activity recommendations for your child that are based on our